What is borderline?

 At Yes We Can Youth Clinics, we help young people learn how to cope with borderline so that they can have a positive outlook on life again and participate in society in a meaningful and fulfilling way.
 The treatment consists of a ten-week programme in our clinic and an aftercare programme, Yes We Do, which lasts approximately ten weeks.
 Young people often work in groups, but we also find that individual guidance is essential.

 In group sessions, the young people share their stories and give each other feedback.
 They learn that they are not alone and that their peers are also struggling with similar issues.
 They also know that our expert-by-experience counsellors have experienced the same problems, leading to much recognition.
-These young people are given the will and strength to change thanks to the group dynamics.
+Thanks to the group dynamics, these young people are given the will and strength to change.

 We also pay a lot of attention to the fellow's family.
-We offer a coaching and counselling programme for parents.
-This programme helps the family learn how to be supportive.
+We offer a coaching and counselling programme for parents, which helps the family learn how to be supportive and cope with issues differently than before their treatment at Yes We Can.
 Naturally, there is also room for questions, such as: What is my son or daughter experiencing at the clinic?
 After the treatment at the clinic, how can we continue to support their recovery?

 With our intensive treatment, we want to offer young people and their loved ones an entirely new perspective.
 This is what we strive for every day.